-The Vectornator Auto Trace feature allows you to convert any image into vector shapes.
+The Vectornator Auto Trace feature allows you to convert images into vector shapes.
 With Auto Trace, you can create amazing illustrations from a reference photo without having to trace the vector shapes by hand.

-With the recent update in version 4.6.0, you can now trace photographs and black and white sketches.
-You have the option to select if you want to trace a sketch or a photograph.
+With our recent 4.9.0 update, you can trace images using the newly implemented Illustration mode.
 Each mode contains different parameters that are specifically designed for each image type.
 This approach will give you optimal results when tracing an image.

 How to Access the Auto Trace Panel

 The Auto Trace Panel is a context-aware menu.
 It is only visible when you select an image.
-The panel will appear automatically at the top of the Inspector.
-Inside the Auto Trace Panel, you can select one of the two following modes:
+The panel will appear automatically at the top of the Inspector (1) and inside the Top Toolbar (2).
+Inside the Auto Trace Panel, you can select one of the three following modes: